Update on our Covid-19 Resilience Fund

 “We’re delighted to have received support from Fair4All Finance which will help us ensure there is less impact of this crisis on our credit union.
 Fair4All’s help has given us the added resilience to continue to deliver our plan for ambitious growth, and to continue our investments in IT and people, whilst responding to reduced income, all ensuring we can continue to support people in vulnerable circumstances.
 The process was rapid and largely relied on information we already had to hand, which was refreshing.”

-Applications to the Covid-19 Resilience Fund remain open until Monday 22 June 2020.
-Full details on the fund and how to apply can be found here.
+Applications to the Covid-19 Resilience Fund closed on Monday 22 June 2020.
+Full details on the fund can be found here.

 A full list of applicants receiving support from the fund to date is below: